|

 Dear

-I seek your advice as how to get rid of the two patches that I have
+Ms. Sadia, I seek your advice as how to get rid of the two patches that I have

 on my cheeks.
 I am using Lakme sunscreen lotion.